tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_finance/restricted_safe/mart.md

 Compares standard vs. all bookings to determine percentage of non-standard booking where non-standard booking is defined as non-prepaid for multiyear orders and ramps

 {% enddocs %}

+{% docs mart_collections_monthly %}

+The table shows how percentually the payment received in one month is applied to invoices in various periods

+{% enddocs %}